Cybersecurity-and-Enterprise-Security/bee/README.md

 Because we need to drop the Kernel responses to incoming traffic (to avoid that the Kernel sends RST packets for closed ports), please make sure, that an nftables policy like this is applied.

-For now, we **strongly** suggest that you have two interfaces on your machine:
-One for your connection via SSH etc. and one for incoming traffic.
-If this is not possible for you, the following configuration will work with one interface as well, but you may receive error messages which can be ignored.

 **Important**: Adjust `listen_iface` and `ssh_port` accordingly.
 If your system only has one network interface, you may loose access to the server if you don't adjust the `ssh_port` properly!

 Also, make sure that your endpoint configuration in the frontend blocks your SSH port!
+If you registered the device via the stepper in the tarpit, this is done for you already.

 ```conf
 #!/usr/sbin/nft -f